-- Make sure all gas appliances and burners on your stove are turned off completely. - Open one or more windows and wait a few minutes for the odor to dissipate before investigating further - Check the pilot lights on your gas furnace, water heater, stove, and oven. - Don't try to relight a gas appliance while you can still smell gas. - If you need assistance relighting the pilot light, call a heating or plumbing contractor.
+- Make sure all gas appliances and burners on your stove are turned off completely.
+If the odor is eliminated when you turn off an appliance, call a repair person because the problem most likely is isolated to that one appliance.
+Rock Energy provides natural gas to your home or business but does not have a service department that repairs malfunctioning appliances. - Open one or more windows and wait a few minutes for the odor to dissipate before investigating further. - Check the pilot lights on your gas furnace, water heater, stove, and oven. - Don't try to relight a gas appliance while you can still smell ags. - If you need assistance relighting the pilot light, call a heating or plumbing contractor.